 API Devices or Sensors

 In the context of APIs and IoT, it makes some sense to talk about the distinction between sensors and devices.
 First off, everything is a thing, but some of the members in the Internet of things are already API-enabled and some are not.

 Some things can already provide contextual information from its environment and some cannot.
 Most notably HTML5 & native smart-phones and tablets are API enabled, whereas a temperature sensor on a factory floor connected via a wireless sensor network (WSN) is not.

-If you have sensor nodes in participating in a flat or two-tier sensor network, you aren’t really doing IoT unless you can get your data to higher end computational devices.
+If you have sensor nodes participating in a flat or two-tier sensor network, you aren’t really doing IoT unless you can get your data to higher end computational devices.
 In these so called brown field deployments, sensors may be working in complete isolation.
 With a smart device on the other hand, sensors are coupled to a device that already speaks Web APIs, let’s call these API devices.
 Without APIs your sensors are stranded, shouting continuous or discrete data into the ‘ether’ and getting brown field sensors to join the IoT requires a bolt-on approach or technology bridge to speak APIs.
 The opposite, green field deployments build sensor networks with IoT in mind from the beginning, potentially lowering API on-ramping costs.
 In either case, brown or green, an intermediate layer is needed to connect south-side sensors and networks to north-side APIs, clouds, datacenters and devices.

-API Management Gateways and Sensor Middleware
+API Management and Sensor Middleware

 Sensor middleware typically provides the following key capabilities: